caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/getdata/index.rst.txt

   *list* *of str*

-  Basename of MS. For MeerKAT data to be downloaded by CARACal, this should be the data ID of the observation
+  Basename of MS. For MeerKAT data to be downloaded by CARACal, this should be the data ID of the observation.